-INISK I actors.
-Securiti ies offered 5,000,000 units, at \$10.00 per unit, each unit consisting of: one share of common stock; and • one half of one redeemable warrant.
-Propose ed NASDAQ symbols Units: "BCACU" Common Stock: "BCAC" Warrants: "BCACW" separ g commencement and ration of common stock warrants The units will begin trading on or promptly after the date of this prospectus.
+Securities offered 5,000,000 units, at \$10.00 per unit, each unit consisting of: • one share of common stock; and one-half of one redeemable warrant.
+NASDAQ symbols Units: "BCACU" Common Stock: "BCAC" Warrants: "BCACW" Trading commencement and separation of common stock and warrants The units will begin trading on or promptly after the date of this prospectus.
 We expect the common stock and warrants comprising the units will begin separate trading on the 52 nd day following the date of this prospectus unless Ladenburg informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
 Once the shares of common stock and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
 Holders will need to have their brokers contact our transfer agent in order to separate the units into shares of common stock and warrants.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
-Accordingly, unless you purchase at least two units, you will not be able to receive or trade a whole warrant. stock prohi te trading of the common a and warrants is ibited until we have filed rrent Report on Form 8-K In no event will the common stock and warrants be traded separately until we have filed a Current Report on Form 8-K with the SEC containing an audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
+Accordingly, unless you purchase at least two units, you will not be able to receive or trade a whole warrant.
+Separate trading of the common stock and warrants is prohibited until we have filed a Current Report on Form 8-K In no event will the common stock and warrants be traded separately until we have filed a Current Report on Form 8-K with the SEC containing an audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
 We will file the Current Report on Form 8- K promptly after the closing of this offering.
 If the underwriters' over- allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8- K will be filed to provide updated financial information to reflect the exercise of the underwriters' over-allotment option.